DerkBarten/SpaceFortress/README.md

 <!-- If everything was done correctly, the game should be working by now. -->

 ### Resuming
 If you get something like this when resuming a training, check if the values of the constants.py are the same as when you started training.
+This indicates that the settings are not the same as the settings you started training with.
 ```sh
 TypeError: ary.size 2560 != self.size 2048
 ```